HomeArticlesBest OfBest Salary Calculators India

 Gratuity Calculator

-Gratuity is often underestimated by employees because the formula uses 15/26 (not 15/30 or 0.5) — it accounts for 26 working days per month.
-On a ₹60,000 basic after 10 years: gratuity = ₹60,000 × 15/26 × 10 = ₹3,46,154, fully tax-exempt up to ₹20 lakh for private sector employees.
+People tend to underestimate gratuity because the formula uses 15/26, not 15/30 or a flat half, accounting for 26 working days a month.
+On a ₹60,000 basic after 10 years, that's ₹60,000 times 15/26 times 10, or ₹3,46,154, fully tax-exempt up to ₹20 lakh for private sector employees.

 How We Evaluated

-• FY 2026-27 accuracy — tax slabs, standard deduction amounts, and EPF rates verified against current rules
+FY 2026-27 accuracy: tax slabs, standard deduction amounts, and EPF rates verified against current rules.

 Frequently Asked Questions

-HRA exemption is the minimum of three values: actual HRA received; actual rent paid minus 10% of basic salary; and 50% of basic salary (if metro city) or 40% (if non-metro).
-Example: basic ₹40,000/month, HRA received ₹20,000/month, rent paid ₹18,000/month, metro city.
-Min(₹20,000 / ₹14,000 / ₹20,000) = ₹14,000 is exempt.
-The remaining ₹6,000 HRA is taxable.
-Use the [HRA Calculator](/hra-calculator-india/) to compute this instantly with your actual figures.
+HRA exemption is whichever is smallest of three numbers: actual HRA received, actual rent paid minus 10% of basic salary, and 50% of basic (metro city) or 40% (non-metro).
+Say your basic is ₹40,000/month, HRA received is ₹20,000/month, rent paid is ₹18,000/month, and you're in a metro.
+The three values are ₹20,000, ₹14,000, and ₹20,000, so ₹14,000 is exempt and the remaining ₹6,000 of HRA is taxable.
+The [HRA Calculator](/in/hra-calculator/) runs this instantly with your actual numbers.

-Your employer estimates your total taxable income for the year (based on your salary structure and investment declarations via Form 12BB), computes annual tax, and divides by 12 to get monthly TDS.
-If your annual tax liability under your chosen regime is ₹1.2 lakh, your employer deducts ₹10,000/month.
-TDS increases in the second half of the year if you haven't submitted investment proofs.
-If excess TDS is deducted, you claim a refund when filing your ITR.
-The [TDS Calculator](/tds-calculator-india/) shows projected monthly deduction based on your salary and declarations.
+Your employer projects your total taxable income for the year based on your salary structure and the investment declarations you submit via Form 12BB, works out the annual tax, then divides by 12 for monthly TDS.
+If your annual tax liability under your chosen regime is ₹1.2 lakh, expect ₹10,000/month deducted.
+TDS tends to jump in the second half of the year if you haven't submitted proof of your declared investments yet.
+Deducted too much?
+You claim it back when you file your ITR.
+The [TDS Calculator](/in/tds-calculator/) projects your monthly deduction based on salary and declarations.

 Related Articles